 'We recommend obtaining multiple quotations for installation.
 Make sure there's a clear, itemised price for all elements of the install and a schedule of works.
 This should include preparatory works, fitting of appliances and, in some cases, clarification of materials to be used.
 There should also be a legally binding contract for service in place.
 This should specifically cover payment terms and the process required should a dispute arise.

 'It's also recommended that some form of payment protection is in place.
-As an example, those that cover payments made by credit (cards and loans in particular).
+As an example, those that cover payments made by credit.
 We would strongly advise consumers not to part with cash, regardless of the incentive as this offers no protection in cases of dispute.'

 Can I fit a kitchen myself?

-This depends on your DIY skills and how complex the install.
+This depends on your DIY skills and how complex the install, and there are plenty of DIY kitchen ideas.
 Fitting cabinetry is within the scope of someone with decent joinery capabilities.
 However, gas or electrical appliances have to be installed legally by a registered professional with the relevant certification.

-Damian Walters, BIKBBI, highlights, 'Some appliance manufacturers and retailers offer an installation service that includes the removal of old appliances.
+Damian Walters from BIKBBI, highlights, 'Some appliance manufacturers and retailers offer an installation service that includes the removal of old appliances.
 Otherwise, these will need to be done by a qualified gas engineer (Gas Safe registered) or electrician (NICEIC/other regulatory bodies).'

 'Our recommendation would be to appoint a professional installer.
 They'll have a good understanding practical installations, legislation requirements and, importantly, trouble-shooting experience and expertise.
 Installation is complex as it covers multiple trades, regulations and competencies.'

 Where can I save on new kitchen costs?